kyma-project/community/guidelines/technical-guidelines/08-telepresence-guide.md

 Telepresence is a tool that connects your local process to a remote Kubernetes cluster through proxy, which lets you easily debug locally.
 It replaces a container in the specified Pod, opens up a new local shell or a pre-configured bash, and proxies the network traffic from the local shell through the Pod.

-Telepresence enables you to make calls such as `curl http://....svc.cluster.local:8081/v1/metadata/services` from your local machine.
+Telepresence enables you to make HTTP requests from your local machine to services in the cluster that are not exposed outside.
 When you run a server in this shell, other Kubernetes services can access it.

 To start developing with Telepresence, follow these steps:
 > **NOTE**: This guide was tested on version `0.101`.